rivas-lab/covid19/README.md

 ## Update log

+- 2020/3/22: We updated the documentation of the [ABO blood type analysis](/ABO).
+- 2020/3/22: We made our initial draft of our host genetic analysis, [Initial review and analysis of COVID-19 host genetics and associated phenotypes](https://tinyurl.com/genes-covid19) (it is now hosted on Google Docs -- we submitted the manuscript to a pre-print server).
+- 2020/3/21: We added the [ABO blood type frequency reference](/ABO) across 9 population groups in UK Biobank (White British, Non-British white, African, South Asian, East Asian, self-reported Chinese, self-reported Indian, self-reported Pakistani, and self-reported Bangladeshi).
 - 2020/3/20: We added a link to the [17th IHIW NGS HLA Data](http://17ihiw.org/17th-ihiw-ngs-hla-data/).
 - 2020/3/19: We made an initial release of the polygenic risk score weights for 66 triats (blood measurements and biomarkers)!
 The weights of polygenic risk scores (PRSs) are available at [Google Drive shared folder: https://bit.ly/rivas-lab_covid19_PRS_weights](https://bit.ly/rivas-lab_covid19_PRS_weights).
 Please see [`snpnet`](/snpnet) directory for more information.
 We are still running the PRS computations and we will make an update release when we have improved results.
 - 2020/3/17: We updated the [HLA fequency reference](/UKB_HLA_freq).
 It now includes the frequencies from 5 population groups.